Arriving at this page, I believe that you must have seen a PHP warning by WordPress with information like the statement

 Php 8 has lots of benefits for your WordPress site, and I will explain some of them here.

-- Suitable for search engines optimization: If you are an SEO expert, then you should know that web page loading speed is one of the Google ranking factors.
-Php 7 is up to two times faster than other PHP versions in the execution its functions.
+- Suitable for search engine optimization: If you are an SEO expert, then you should know that web page loading speed is one of the Google ranking factors.
+Php 8 is up to two times faster than other PHP versions in the execution its functions.

 - Lesser memory usage: With PHP 8, you can hardly run out of the memory resources provided by your hosting company.

-- High performance: This is the most fantastic thing about PHP 7.
-For WordPress Users, no need for downloading and installing plugins that will increase the performance of your website.
-Upgrade to PHP 7, and your site performance will improve.
+- High performance: This is the most fantastic thing about PHP 8.
+For WordPress Users, no need to download and install plugins that will increase the performance of your website.
+Upgrade to PHP 8, and your site performance will improve.